 Analytical and field measurement methods used at the Weldon Spring Site comply with applicable standards required by DOE, EPA, and the American Public Health Association.
-Analytical methods used by subcontracted laboratories for environmental monitoring primarily follow the EPA SW-846 requirements and the EPA drinking water and radiochemical methods or methods that are reviewed prior to analysis.
-Field measurement methods typically follow the American Public Health Association's Standard Methods for the Examination of Water and Wastewater (American Public Health Association 1992).
+Analytical methods used by subcontracted laboratories for environmental monitoring primarily follow the EPA SW-846 requirements and the EPA drinking water and radiochemical methods.
+Field measurement methods typically follow the American Public Health Association's Standard Methods for the Examination of Water and Wastewater (American Public Health Association1992).